19 Best Offline Android and iOS Games for the Lazy and Bored

 Developer: Game Ever Studio

 I had my doubts with this game at first, but oh boy, after playing this game, it deserves a lot of attention.
-I mean, it's a 2D game with such good graphics it almost resembles a game you would play on an arcade.
+I mean, it's a 2D, retro-style game with such good graphics it almost resembles a game you would play on an arcade.
 The title of the game may sound funny, but don't let it fool you because this game's jam-packed with lots of action and excitement.

 Remember those arcade games you used to play when you were a kid?
 What if the games got infected with a "disease" or aliens from space and turned it all topsy-turvy?
 Arcade Mayhem Juanito is an arcade adventure full of fun and crazy challenges, frenzy action, and retro love.
 Enjoy the story of Juanito and his unexpected friend Gluk trying to protect the old retro video games from those slimy and dangerous Clonocells.
 Unlock new weapons and powerups to pop your enemies, dash to avoid being hit, collect stars, and feel awesome.